honeybather/ThrillTribe/README.md

 ## Contact

-📫 For any inquiries, please reach out to us via email at rita.galzour@gmail.com
+📫 For any inquiries, please reach out via email at rita.galzour@gmail.com

 ---